IQSS/dataverse/doc/Sphinx/source/index.rst

   Developers/index
   Installers/index
   API/index
-  Best_Practices/index

 How the Guides Are Organized
 =============================

-The Guides are reference documents that explain how to use Dataverse, which are divided into the following sections:
+The Guides are reference documents that explain how to use Dataverse, which are divided into the following sections: User Guide, Installers Guide, Developers Guide, and API Guide.
-Installers Guide, Developers Guide, Data Exploration Tool Guide, API Guide, User Guide, and Data Management and Citation Best Practices.
 The User Guide is further divided into primary activities: find & using data, adding Datasets, administering dataverses or Datasets, and Dataset exploration/visualizations.
 Details on all of the above tasks can be found in the Users Guide.
 The Installers Guide is for people or organizations who want to host their